spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202304.0/security-release-notes-202304.0.md

 ## User session remains valid after deletion in the Back Office

 The user's session remains valid, even if the user is deleted in the Back Office.
-This results in the deleted user getting an exception page with stack trace information while trying to log into the Front Office.
+This results in the deleted user getting an exception page with stack trace information while trying to log in to the Storefront.

 ### Affected modules